header

 For further information and pictures of Vintage Kestner Dolls with some mold numbers, please click here

-Other readily accessible books with reference to Kestner Dolls...Kestner is a favorite!
+Other readily accessible books regarding Kestner Dolls...Kestner is a favorite!
 You will find information and photos in many current publications.

 Blue Book of Dolls and Values, 15th Edition by Jan Foulke